raspberrypilearning/interactive-animation/en/step_7.md

 --- task ---

-Ask yourself the following questions about the second sprite:
+Ask yourself the following questions about your second sprite:
-+ If your first sprite came with a series of costumes, do you want to make the costumes this time?
++ If your first sprite came with a series of costumes, do you want to make costumes this time?
-+ What position will it start from?
++ What position will your second sprite start from?
 + Does it need to be a different colour?
 + How big should it be?
 + Which direction should it point in?